abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/Getting-started-v2.md

 ## Exploring Your Lab Resources

-To get a better understanding of your lab resources and credentials, navigate to the **Environment** Details tab.
+To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.

 ![Explore Lab Resources](../Images/image-02.png)